Beyoncé Speaks Out Against Violence, Racism & Climate Change In Emotional New Video

 Advertisement

-During the Hand in Hand: A Benefit for Hurricane Relief telethon on Tuesday, a video featuring Beyoncé's statements aired.
+The Hand in Hand: A Benefit for Hurricane Relief telethon, which aired Tuesday night, shared the video featuring Beyoncé's statements.

 "In my hometown city of Houston, people need food, clothing, cleaning supplies, blankets, shoes, diapers, and formula for babies, and, of course, clean water.
 The elderly need wheelchairs, and kids need books and toys so they can continue to dream," Beyoncé said in the video.
 "Natural disasters don't discriminate.
 They don't see if you're an immigrant, black or white, Hispanic or Asian, Jewish or Muslim, wealthy or poor.
 It doesn't matter if you're from Third Ward or River Oaks, we're all in this together.
 Seeing everyone of different racial, social, and religious backgrounds put their own lives at risk to help each other survive restored my faith in humanity."